Qwe1rty/NodeDial/README.md

 ### Single-Node Cluster Setup

-Firstly, before you can run the Chordial service, you will need to already have a prerequisite cluster up and running with some DNS service.
+Firstly, before you can run the NodeDial service, you will need to already have a prerequisite cluster up and running with some DNS service.
 (A DNS service is actually not strictly necessary, but you'll otherwise have to manually specify the IP address of the seed node)

-When the prerequities are ready, you should first create the chordial namespace using the command:
+When the prerequities are ready, you should first create the nodedial namespace using the command:
-`kubectl create namespace chordial-ns`.
-Everything related to Chordial has been configured to run in that namespace
+`kubectl create namespace nodedial-ns`.
+Everything related to NodeDial has been configured to run in that namespace

-Since Chordial requires persistent storage, the canonical Kubernetes object used will be the `StatefulSet`, along with its prerequisite `Headless Service` object
+Since NodeDial requires persistent storage, the canonical Kubernetes object used will be the `StatefulSet`, along with its prerequisite `Headless Service` object

-To create the headless service, run `kubectl create -f kube/chordial-headless.yaml`, followed by the `StatefulSet` itself: `kubectl create -f kube/chordial-statefulset.yaml`
+To create the headless service, run `kubectl create -f kube/nodedial-headless.yaml`, followed by the `StatefulSet` itself: `kubectl create -f kube/nodedial-statefulset.yaml`

 If all goes well, you'll see three healthy objects running if you check everything in the namespace (it may take a while for it to reach a ready state):
 ```
-> kubectl get all -n chordial-ns
+> kubectl get all -n nodedial-ns
 NAME        READY   STATUS    RESTARTS   AGE
-pod/cdb-0   1/1     Running   0          58s
+pod/ndb-0   1/1     Running   0          58s

 NAME          TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)                                   AGE
-service/chs   ClusterIP   None         <none>        22200/TCP,22201/TCP,22202/TCP,22203/TCP   63s
+service/nhs   ClusterIP   None         <none>        22200/TCP,22201/TCP,22202/TCP,22203/TCP   63s

 NAME                   READY   AGE
-statefulset.apps/cdb   1/1     58s
+statefulset.apps/ndb   1/1     58s
 ```

 You can also check out the logs and see how it's interacting with the cluster.
 Tailing the pod, you'll get this sort of log output:
 ```
-> kubectl logs cdb-0 -n chordial-ns -f
+> kubectl logs ndb-0 -n nodedial-ns -f
-[main] INFO ChordialServer$ - Server config loaded
+[main] INFO NodeDialServer$ - Server config loaded
-[main] INFO ChordialServer$ - Initializing actor system
+[main] INFO NodeDialServer$ - Initializing actor system
 ...
-[ChordialServer-akka.actor.default-dispatcher-8] INFO ChordialServer$ - Initializing administration components
+[NodeDialServer-akka.actor.default-dispatcher-8] INFO NodeDialServer$ - Initializing administration components
-[ChordialServer-akka.actor.default-dispatcher-8] INFO administration.Administration$ - Administration has determined node ID: e74020db48ba67212baa73a0cc28798a5f3b407821d0ddab9383cc47d06795be, with rejoin flag: false
+[NodeDialServer-akka.actor.default-dispatcher-8] INFO administration.Administration$ - Administration has determined node ID: e74020db48ba67212baa73a0cc28798a5f3b407821d0ddab9383cc47d06795be, with rejoin flag: false
-[ChordialServer-akka.actor.default-dispatcher-8] INFO ChordialServer$ -  components initialized
+[NodeDialServer-akka.actor.default-dispatcher-8] INFO NodeDialServer$ -  components initialized
 ```

 If it looks something like that, you're all set to start adding new nodes to the cluster